 *Premium Processing is an expedited service that is available from USCIS for H-1B petitions.
-USCIS charges a $1,225 fee in exchange for 15-calendar day processing period.
-USCIS guarantees that within 15 days the Service Center will issue either a Notice of Approval or request for evidence.
-If USCIS fails to process the petition within 15 days, USCIS will refund the $1,225.
+USCIS charges a $2,500 fee in exchange for 15-business day processing period.
+USCIS guarantees that within 15 business days the Service Center will issue either a Notice of Approval, denial, or request for evidence.
 Premium processing service may be requested at the time H-1B petition is submitted or at a later date, if necessary.
 The premium processing fee is considered an employer's responsibility (like all H-1B related fees) unless there is a documented reason that the premium processing request would only benefit the employee.
-In that circumstance IP can evaluate a request from the employee to pay the cost of the premium processing (all other H-1B fees must always be paid by the employer).
+In that circumstance ISS can evaluate a request from the employee to pay the cost of the premium processing (all other H-1B fees must always be paid by the employer).